nicklockwood/SwiftFormat/README.md

 *Q. What platforms does SwiftFormat support?*

-> A. SwiftFormat works on macOS 10.13 (High Sierra) and above, and also runs on Ubuntu Linux.
+> A. SwiftFormat works on macOS 10.13 (High Sierra) and above, and also runs on Ubuntu Linux and Windows.

 *Q. What versions of Swift are supported?*